 Photo of Mark J. Windham

-Mark Windham is an associate in the firm’s Consumer Financial Services practice.
+Mark is counsel in the firm’s Consumer Financial Services Practice Group.
 Mark’s practice includes representing national, regional and local banks, nonbank lenders, and mortgage servicers in federal and state litigation.

 A consumer made charges on a credit card account, which she failed to pay as agreed.
 The creditor referred the account to a law firm, which served the consumer with a collection suit and obtained a default judgment for the balance.
 The law firm sent four post-judgment collection letters, demanding the $4,225.74 balance.
 In a